Debra Milke

 Debra's Work Today

 Debra remains in her hometown of Phoenix, where she works part-time at a law firm, and tries to rebuild her shattered life.
-She is also active with Witness to Innocence, speaking about her story in the hopes of abolishing the death penalty and participating in both Accuracy & Justice and Justice After Exoneration.
+She is on the staff of Witness to Innocence as the Office Assistant.
+She speaks nationally and internationally about her story in the hopes of abolishing the death penalty.

 Publications: